 Parents can best support this by talking to their children about the apps, sites and games they use (you don't need to know them - ask your child to explain it to you), with whom, for how long, and when (late at night / in bedrooms is not helpful for a good night's sleep and productive teaching and learning at school the next day).
-You may wish to use the Digital Family Agreement with example statements to help families agree on shared expectations around time spent on devices, and ground rules like no phones at the table or in the bedroom at night-time, and refer to the Top Tips for Parents poster along with tips around parental controls, settings, apps and games, and introduce the Children's Commission Digital 5 A Day - all available at parentsafe.lgfl.net.
+You may wish to refer to the Digital Family Agreement to help establish shared expectations and the Top Tips for Parents poster along with relevant items and support available from parentsafe.lgfl.net and introduce the Children's Commission Digital 5 A Day.

-The school has an official Twitter managed by Mrs G Murphy and will respond to general enquiries about the school, but asks parents/carers not to use these channels to communicate about their children.
+Although the school has an official X-Twitter account and will respond to general enquiries about the school, it asks parents/carers not to use these channels, especially not to communicate about their children.